Audiometric testing service info

 While The Noise Chap as a company has only been around since 2018, we have been doing this for a LONG time.

-Adam, The Noise Chap himself, has been doing workplace audiometry for nigh-on 26 years now.
-He set up a previous company which did all kinds of health and safety jobs, including audiometry, for clients ranging from small engineering factories to multinationals with tens of thousands of employees.
-There was a desire to get away from all the health and safety jobs and focus back just on noise issues, so after 11 years that company was sold and later on The Noise Chap was started to focus solely on noise and audiometry issues.
+Adam, The Noise Chap himself, has been doing workplace audiometric testing for nigh-on 26 years now.
+He set up a previous company which did all kinds of health and safety jobs, including audiometric testing, for clients ranging from small engineering factories to multinationals with tens of thousands of employees.
+There was a desire to get away from all the health and safety jobs and focus back just on noise issues, so after 11 years that company was sold and later on The Noise Chap was started to focus solely on noise-related issues.
 It says a lot about our service that many of our old customers have come back with no hesitation.
 So yes, The Noise Chap as a company is fairly new, but we have been doing this for a long time and already have an extensive national client base covering retailers such as Next, NHS trusts, engineering plants and big food manufacturers.

-As for the equipment, each of our units was built to our own specification and with the conversion and fitting cost around £45,000 of Adam’s own money, each.
+As for the equipment, our units were built (in 2018 and 2019) to our own specification and with the conversion and fitting cost around £90,000 of Adam’s own money to get up and running.
 The audiometers used are ones we have used for years and know to be both bullet-proof in terms of reliability, and accurate.
 We design the units to our own specification to ensure they are as slick as possible for getting the hearing tests done as fast and as accurately as possible, and far far faster than testing in a meeting room or office.

-How instant are the hearing test results and how quickly will we get our report?
+How instant are the audiometric test results and how quickly will we get our report?

-Why are we better than anyone else for workplace audiometry?
+Why are we better than anyone else for workplace audiometric testing?

-There are so many ways in which are frankly utterly fantastic, but some areas are:
+There are many ways in which are frankly utterly fantastic untouchable ear-bothering Gods, but some are:

-As mentioned elsewhere here, we offer standards-compliant hearing testing so unlike testing done in a meeting room or using a system-in-a-box posted to you, we can stand by every result obtained and will happily speak to your insurers if you get a claim or speak to the HSE directly about results if you have an inspection.
+As mentioned elsewhere here, we offer standards-compliant audiometric testing so unlike testing done in a meeting room or using a system-in-a-box posted to you, we can stand by every result obtained and will happily speak to your insurers if you get a claim or speak to the HSE directly about results if it helps.

 Even if you get a claim years down the line we can prove the calibration of the audiometer, the daily on-site verification check, the competence of the technician, how healthy the ear was at the time when visually examined before the test, and even the noise levels in the testing environment at the time.